The official website of Mid & East Antrim

 About

-There will be a live music and entertainment stage with a jam packed schedule of local acts, meet Santa in his grotto plus steam train rides, hog roasts, fairground rides and kids entertainment.
-There will also be a selection of talks in Whitehead Libary and guided walks from Kings Road plus other musical performances throughout the town.
-(Victorian Street Fair organised by Whitehead Community Association)
+Experience a live music and entertainment stage with a jam-packed schedule of local acts, meet Santa in his grotto, enjoy steam train rides, hog roasts, fairground rides, and kids' entertainment.
+Dive into talks at Whitehead Library, guided walks from Kings Road, and various musical performances throughout the town.
+(Organised by Whitehead Community Association)

 Book Tickets